MEET 3 WOMEN MAKING THEIR MARK ON SOUTH AFRICAN TOURISM

-We also rely completely on volunteers, and over the years, people now know what they’re doing and what’s expected.
+We also rely completely on volunteers, and people now know what they’re doing and what’s expected.
 We’ve managed to build up the right people over the years.

 What are the stats for this year’s event?

-We’ll have 320 riders in groups of 10-17 per group.
+We’ll have 320 riders in groups of 10-17.
 That includes leaders and hosts for each group.
 All our hosts have a wildlife background so they can bring more of the touring aspect to the event.

 Then, we have around 80 volunteers and more staff working on the event in the background.

-That’s the beauty of the Tour de Tuli: It has an unbelievable ability to bring people together into the community.
+That’s the beauty of the Tour de Tuli: it has an unbelievable ability to bring people into the community.

 It seems like a fun event, but it’s all actually for a good cause?